Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 My Russian Buttercreams are a type of True Buttercream (in purple, below), which means they are emulsion-based.

-True Buttercreams are a family of stable emulsion frostings, where fat and water-based ingredients are mixed to create a thick, creamy texture.
-I’ll often also will often refer to these as “emulsion-based buttercreams.”
+True Buttercreams are a family of stable emulsion frostings in which fat- and water-based ingredients are mixed to create a thick, creamy texture.
+I’ll often refer to these as “emulsion-based buttercreams.”

 So, what sets Russian Buttercream apart from other True Buttercreams?